email@example.com | Phone: (919) 668-2512

 firstname.lastname@example.org | Phone: (919) 613-5020

 Dr. Johnson is the associate director of the Duke Institute for Brain Sciences and an assistant research professor of neurobiology at the Duke University School of Medicine.
 She received her undergraduate degree from Mount Holyoke College, where she studied psychobiology and music.
 She earned her Ph.D. at the Center for Neural Science at New York University under the guidance of Robert Shapley, and she completed her postdoctoral training with David Fitzpatrick in the Department of Neurobiology at Duke University Medical Center.
 Her research interests are in color vision, specifically how the perception of color is mediated by circuits within visual cortex.
 During her postdoctoral training from 2004-2008, she served as the president of the Duke University Postdoctoral Association, where she played a key role in instituting the first formal policies regarding postdocs at Duke.
-She also helped establish the Office of Postdoctoral Services, which opened in 2006.
+She also helped establish the Office of Postdoctoral Services at Duke.
 Dr. Johnson joined the Duke Institute for Brain Sciences in 2008.

 email@example.com | Phone: (919) 613-5028